nyfair/mpv-win64/README.md

 Don't build it on your personal msys2 environment unless it was in sandbox, these shitty script will spoil your whole weekend!

 ## Detail
-The FFmpeg and MPV library were built with the following library
+The FFmpeg and MPV library were built with the following libraries
 - lame: MP3 Audio Encoding
 - libogg/libvorbis-aotuv: Ogg Vorbis Audio Encoding
 - opus: Opus Audio Encoding